dmayerdesign/funk/CONFIGURING.md

 Follow the prompts, and you'll have a project up and running in no time!

-# Manual configuration
+# Step 1.2: Manual configuration

-This project is set up to support 2 cloud projects: one for the `development` configuration, and one for the `production` configuration.
+This project is set up to deploy 2 cloud projects: one for the `development` configuration, and one for the `production` configuration.
 (The "local" configuration found in `local.ts` uses the `development` configuration with a few modifications).
 When following these instructions, replace `{CONFIGURATION}` with either `development` or `production`.